rackspace/php-opencloud/docs/userguide/index.md

 * `openstack.inc` for pure OpenStack-based clouds
 * `rackspace.inc` for the Rackspace public cloud

-(`rackspace.inc` is merely a subclass of `OpenStack` with some variation as to how the authentication is handled.)
+(`rackspace.inc` is a subclass of `OpenStack` with some variation as to how the authentication is handled, as well as factory methods for Rackspace-only services such as Cloud Databases&trade;.)

 To use the library, you can `include()` or `require()` one of these scripts in your program, like this: